Bandit Social Learning: Exploration under Myopic Behavior: Our model and preliminaries

 An $\eta$-confident agent could have a preference towards a given arm $a$, and therefore, \eg be $\eta$-optimistic for this arm and $\eta$-pessimistic for the other arm.
 The agent's ``attitude" towards arm $a$ could also be influenced by the rewards of the other arm, \eg (s)he could be $\eta$-optimistic for arm $a$ if the rewards from the other arms are high.

 \xhdr{Randomized agents.} Our model also accommodates \emph{randomized} $\eta$-confident agents, \ie ones that draw their indices from some distribution conditional on the history $\hist_t$.
-Such randomization is consistent with a well-known type of behaviors such as SoftMax when human agents choose a seemingly inferior alternative with smaller but non-zero probability.
+Such randomization is consistent with a well-known type of behaviors when human agents choose a seemingly inferior alternative with smaller but non-zero probability.

-A notable special case is related to \emph{probability matching}, a behavior when the probability of choosing an arm equals to the (perceived) probability of this arm being the best.
-We formalize this case in a Bayesian framework, whereby all agents have a Bayesian prior such that the mean reward $\mu_a$ for each arm $a$ is drawn independently from the uniform distribution over $[0,1]$. \footnote{This Bayesian prior is just a formal way to define probability matching, not (necessarily) what the agents actually believe.} Each agent $t$ computes the Bayesian posterior $\cP_{a,t}$ on $\mu_a$ given the history $\hist_t$, then samples a number $\nu_{a,t}$ independently from this posterior.
+A notable special case is related to \emph{probability matching}, when the probability of choosing an arm equals to the (perceived) probability of this arm being the best.
+We formalize this case in a Bayesian framework, whereby all agents have a Bayesian prior such that the mean reward $\mu_a$ for each arm $a$ is drawn independently from the uniform distribution over $[0,1]$. \footnote{This Bayesian prior is just a formality to define probability matching, not (necessarily) what the agents believe.} Each agent $t$ computes the Bayesian posterior $\cP_{a,t}$ on $\mu_a$ given the history $\hist_t$, then samples a number $\nu_{a,t}$ independently from this posterior.
 Finally, we define each index $\indx_{a,t}$, $a\in[2]$ as the ``projection" of $\nu_{a,t}$ into the corresponding $\eta$-confidence interval $\sbr{\lcb_{a, t}, \ucb_{a, t}}$.
 Here, the projection of a number $x$ into an interval $[a,b]$ is defined as $a$ if $x<a$, $b$ if $x>b$, and $x$ otherwise.

 Here's why this construction is interesting.
 Without truncation, \ie when $\indx_{a,t} = \nu_{a,t}$, each arm is chosen precisely with probability of this arm being the best according to the posterior $\rbr{\cP_{1,t},\,\cP_{2,t}}$.
 In fact, this behavior precisely corresponds to \emph{Thompson Sampling} \citep{Thompson-1933}, another standard multi-armed bandit algorithm that attains optimal regret.
 For $\eta\sim\log T$, the system of agents behaves like Thompson Sampling with very high probability; \footnote{More formally: $\Pr{ \nu_{a,t}\in \sbr{\lcb_{a, t}, \ucb_{a, t}}: a\in[2], t\in[T]}>1-O(\nicefrac{1}{T})$, if $\eta$ is large enough.} we interpret such behavior as an \emph{extreme} version of probability matching.
 Meanwhile, we focus on moderate regimes such that $\eta$ is a constant with respect to $T$.
 We refer to such agents as \emph{$\eta$-Thompson agents}.